-82. The engine exhaust system consists of a muffler and two exhaust pipes, both of which are constructed from 51 mm diameter, tubular steel.
-The muffler, with one inlet and one outlet pipe, is connected to both the front (engine) pipe and the rear pipe by flange connections.
+89. The engine exhaust system consists of a muffler and two pipes.
+Both pipes are constructed of aluminised steel tubing, with the front (engine) pipe being 57 mm in diameter and the rear pipe 51 mm in diameter.
+The muffler has one inlet pipe and one outlet pipe and is connected to both the engine pipe and the rear pipe by flange connections.

-83. The engine pipe is connected to the exhaust manifold outlet by means of a flange with a gasket between the flange connections to prevent exhaust gas leakage.
-The pipe is held in position by a U-bolt clamp and a rigid mounting bracket, while the muffler and the rear pipe are suspended by two U-bolt clamps, connected by bolts and rubber bushes to the chassis cross-members.
+90. The engine pipe is connected to the turbocharger outlet by means of a flange, with a gasket between the flange connections to prevent exhaust gas leakage.
+The muffler and the rear pipe are supported by means of three U-bolt clamps, which are suspended from chassis cross members by bolts and rubber bushes (refer to Figure 43).